saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [.], ack 375, win 29200, length 0
 {% endhighlight %}

-Host B informs host A that it has no more data to send by sending a segment with the FIN flag set.
+Host B informs host A that it has no more data to send by generating a FIN segment.
 In turn, host A acknowledges this.

 To finish the connection, host A also has to signal that it has no more data to send.